Pirate FlagPirates and PrivateersPirate Flag

 1545: Who Sank the Mary Rose?

 This lavishly produced book has several stories to tell.
-The first relates the history of the ship itself, from design and build to its tragic end.
+The first relates the history of Mary Rose herself, from design and build to her tragic end.
 Next is the story of the wreck and recovery.
-Then there is an archaeological reconstruction of the decks and various places of the ship, with a complete description of where and what artifacts and bodies were found within the sunken ship.
+Then there is an archaeological reconstruction of the decks and various places of the ship, with a complete description of where and what artifacts and bodies are found within the sunken ship.

-Having been unfamiliar with the ship’s history prior to the sinking, I was surprised to read the Mary Rose was part of a fleet that attacked Boulogne, France, in 1512.
-Within a few years the ship was placed in ordinary, meaning she was stripped of masts, sails, and guns until the vessel was needed again.
+Unfamiliar with the ship’s history prior to the sinking, I was surprised to read Mary Rose was part of a fleet that attacked Boulogne, France, in 1512.
+Within a few years, the ship was placed in ordinary, meaning she was stripped of masts, sails, and guns until the vessel was needed again.

 The story of the ship’s recovery includes careful planning from the first attempts to locate the wreck through careful underwater examination and documentation.
-Before they could recover the ship, the British Parliament and royal family had to become involved.
-The group of historians and archaeologists studying the wreck also had to determine how to tell her story.
+Before they can recover her, the British Parliament and royal family become involved.
+The group of historians and archaeologists studying the wreck also have to determine how to tell her story.
 They founded the Mary Rose Trust to help carry out their plan.
-In 2013 the Mary Rose Museum opened to the public.
+In 2013, the Mary Rose Museum opens to the public.

-Six chapters of this book are devoted to describing all the different decks and spaces of the Mary Rose, including where every artifact was found and what happened in the space during the ship’s sinking.
-Along with that information, there is also a description of where the remains of each person were found and what the bones and artifacts present reveal about the people, such as age and any signs of wear and tear from the harsh life of a sailor.
+Six chapters of this book are devoted to describing the different decks and spaces of Mary Rose, including where every artifact is found and what happens in the space during the ship’s sinking.
+There is also a description of where the remains of each person are found and what the bones and artifacts reveal about the people, such as age and any signs of wear and tear from the harsh life of a sailor.

 There is a wealth of knowledge in this book from building wooden warships, early sea battles, European history and archaeology to naval administration and anatomy.
 Together they tell a fascinating story of one special ship and the crew that manned her.